Nursing Admission Criteria & Procedures

 Joliet Junior College Admission Application

-High School Diploma or High School Equivalency (Send Official Transcripts to the Admissions Office, 1215 Houbolt Road, Joliet, IL 60431)
+High School Transcripts or High School Equivalency (GED, HiSET, TASC).
+Send Official Transcripts to the Admissions Office 1215 Houbolt Road, Joliet, IL 60431

 Official Transcripts submitted from every college attended by deadline above.
 Students must complete the online Transcript Evaluation Request Form and submit it to the Academic Credentials Office - A-1020